LeeDumond/CsvToAvro/README.md

 The method to use will depend on how your schema is represented:

 - `CsvToAvroGenericWriter.CreateFromPath()` if you have a file path to a text file containing the schema in JSON format.
 - `CsvToAvroGenericWriter.CreateFromJson()` if you only have the raw text containing the schema in JSON format.
+This is handy in case you don't have file access to the schema.
 - `CsvToAvroGenericWriter.CreateFromSchema()` if you already have a pre-defined `RecordSchema` object containing the schema.

 ### Basic Usage